JpOnline/nefroapp-/README.md

 ## Essential Command Lines

-`npm install` - Need when running the code for the first time.
+`npm install` - Needed when running the code for the first time.
 It install node packages dependencies.

 `npx webpack --mode=development` - Need when running the code for the first time.
 Bundle the external javascript code into the index.bundle.js.